|

 guitar

-small size (classical) guitar, which is tuned a minor third
+a small size (classical) guitar, which is tuned a minor

-higher than a normal guitar (top string in g').
-It is similar to
+third higher than a normal guitar (top string in g').
+The higher

 The terz guitar was popular in Vienna